 Restrictions: No food, beverages, glass, pets, no use of soap are allowed in the pool area.

-Since the summer temperatures are extremely high and over 110°F is typical in this area, late fall, winter, and early spring are the best time to visit Holtville Hot Springs to enjoy bathing in mineral water.
+Since summers are very hot and a temperature over 110°F is typical in this area, late fall, winter, and early spring are the best time to visit Holtville Hot Springs to enjoy bathing in mineral water.

 Holtville Hot Springs | Facts